 What is the France-UK double tax treaty?

-It is a legal agreement between France and the UK that determines which country has the right to tax each type of income for people with connections to both countries.
-It prevents the same income being taxed twice — either by giving one country the sole taxing right (exemption) or by allowing a credit against tax already paid in the other country.
+A legal agreement that determines which country has the right to tax each type of income for people with connections to both countries.
+It prevents the same income being taxed twice — either by giving one country the sole taxing right or by allowing a credit against tax already paid in the other country.

 Does the treaty mean I don't pay tax in France on my UK pension?

-It depends on the type of pension.
-The UK State Pension and most private pensions are assigned to France under the treaty — you pay tax on them in France, not the UK.
-UK Government Service Pensions (civil service, NHS, armed forces, teachers) are assigned to the UK — you pay tax in the UK and France exempts them from income tax.
-However, you must still declare Government Service Pensions in France because they affect your taux effectif.
+It depends on the type.
+State and private pensions are assigned to France — you pay tax in France, not the UK.
+Government Service Pensions are assigned to the UK — France exempts them from income tax but uses them to determine the rate applied to your other taxable income.

 Do I still need to declare income that the treaty exempts from French tax?

 Yes — always.
-Income that is exempt from French income tax under the treaty must still be declared on your French return.
-France uses it to calculate the taux effectif — the rate applied to your other taxable income.
-Failing to declare exempt income is treated as non-disclosure regardless of whether any tax is owed on it.
+France uses it to calculate the rate applied to your other income.
+Failing to declare is treated as non-disclosure regardless of whether tax is owed.

 Does the treaty cover social charges?

-No. The treaty is an income tax agreement only.
-Social charges (prélèvements sociaux) are entirely separate and are not covered by the treaty.
-Your exposure to social charges depends on your income type and your S1 status — not the treaty.
+No. The treaty covers income tax only.
+Social charges are determined by your income type and S1 status.

 What is the France Individual DT form and do I need it?

-The taux effectif is the method France uses to ensure that income exempt from French tax under the treaty still influences your overall tax rate.
-France adds your exempt income to your taxable income to determine which bracket applies to your taxable income.
-You do not pay tax on the exempt income itself — but its presence may push your taxable income into a higher bracket.
+The method France uses to ensure that treaty-exempt income still influences your overall tax rate.
+France adds exempt income to your taxable income to determine which bracket applies — then taxes only the taxable portion at that rate.
+See the elevator analogy above.